Search

 Title:Machine learning identifies microbiome and clinical predictors of sustained weight loss following prolonged fasting

 Abstract:Prolonged fasting may benefit metabolic health, but data in healthy individuals remain limited.
-We performed a randomized, waitlist-controlled study (LEANER study), with healthy participants completing a 5-day-fasting intervention with 12-week follow-up.
-Fasting acutely lowered body mass index (BMI), via fat mass loss.
+We conducted a randomized, waitlist-controlled study, in which 38 healthy participants completed a 5-day fasting intervention with a 12-week follow-up (LEANER study, ClinicalTrials.gov: NCT04452916).
+Fasting acutely reduced body mass index (BMI), primarily due to fat mass loss.
 These changes partially persisted at follow-up.
 Fasting altered the gut microbiome composition and induced metabolite shifts in plasma and feces.
-Changes to gut microbiome alpha diversity after fasting correlated with baseline microbiome diversity.
-Long-term BMI response at follow-up could be predicted through machine learning (ML) using baseline microbiome and clinical data, highlighting an unknown Faecalibacterium sp., Oscillibacter sp.
-50_27, LDL cholesterol, and systolic blood pressure as key predictors.
-This ML model was validated in independent patient cohorts with metabolic syndrome and multiple sclerosis.
-These findings support prolonged fasting as an effective metabolic intervention and demonstrate that individual responses to fasting interventions can be predicted using pre-intervention features.
+Long-term and post-fasting changes to gut microbiome alpha diversity after fasting correlated with baseline microbiome diversity.
+Long-term BMI response at follow-up could be predicted using baseline microbiome and clinical data, highlighting an unclassified Faecalibacterium sp., Oscillibacter sp.
+50_27, LDL cholesterol, and systolic blood pressure as predictors.
+The model was successfully applied to three independent cohorts: first, patients with metabolic syndrome undergoing a 5-day fasting intervention followed by a dietary intervention; second, patients with multiple sclerosis undergoing two periods of prolonged fasting with intermittent fasting in between and afterwards; and third, healthy volunteers undergoing between 6 and 12 days of prolonged fasting.
+Our results show that prolonged fasting is a safe and effective metabolic intervention in healthy adults and demonstrate that baseline characteristics can predict individual metabolic responses to fasting across both healthy and diverse patient groups.

-Keywords:Fasting, Gut Microbiome, Weight Loss, Machine Learning, Personalized Nutrition, Precision Medicine
+Keywords:Fasting, Gut Microbiome, Weight Loss, Machine Learning, Personalized Nutrition, Precision Medicine, Multi-Omics, Prevention, Metabolic Health

 Source:medRxiv